-The organisers of the Ray Kennedy Cup - an international football tournament for people living with Parkinson's - are inviting players from across Europe to enter the competition.
+The organizers of the Ray Kennedy Cup - an international football tournament for people living with Parkinson's - are inviting players from across Europe to enter the competition.

-the organisers expect teams from Denmark, Norway, and Sweden –and, they hope, other European countries - will travel to Copenhagen to take part in the 7-a-side tournament.
+We olso hope, that other European countries - will travel to Copenhagen to take part in the 7-a-side tournament.

-community has to a football world cup – is the brainchild of physiotherapist Finn Egeberg Nielsen, who realised from his work with Parkinson's patients that the movements required in football were very similar to the ones that he asked his patients
+Thr tournament is the brainchild of physiotherapist Finn Egeberg Nielsen, who realizes his work with Parkinson's patients that the movements required in football are very similar to the ones that he asked his patients to perform.

 The tournament is named after English professional footballer Ray Kennedy who was diagnosed with young-onset Parkinson's at the end of his playing career.
 It is widely acknowledged that keeping active is extremely helpful in combining the progression of Parkinson's.